-Extra Vehicle Features

-12 Volt Accessory Power
+Extra Vehicle Features 12 Volt Accessory Power

-Auxiliary 12Vdc power outlets (arrows) are provided on the right and left side of the dashboard for operating accessories such as hand-held spot lights and charging electronic devices.
+Auxiliary 12Vdc power and USB outlets are provided on the right side of the dashboard for operating accessories such as hand-held spot lights and charging electronic devices.
 Please consult with your dealer on the use of powered accessories with your vehicle.

-Wireless Winch Remote Contol
+Wireless Winch Remote Control (1)

 This vehicle is equipped with a wireless remote control for operation of the winch system.
-The wireless remote control is typically stored in the dashboard glove box:
+The wireless remote control is typically stored in the glove box on the passenger side of the dashboard.

-- To enable the wireless remote control: Press both control buttons at the same time.
-The indicator light will illuminate, and the controller can be used. - To disable the wireless remote control: Press both control buttons at the same time.
+To enable the wireless remote control: Press both control buttons at the same time.
+The indicator light will illuminate, and the controller can be used.

+To disable the wireless remote control: Press both control buttons at the same time.
 The controller and indicator light will turn off.